 Big game, including elk, may only be hunted with a firearm (this includes bows).
+When hunting elk, you may only use or carry a firearm of the type permitted for hunting elk at that time in that WMU.
 Specifications on the firearms, ammunition, arrows and broadheads that are permitted when hunting elk are found in the General Regulations section (begins on p.28).